Stuycs-K/final-project-liu-ethan-lou-steven/WORKLOG.md

 * Now when you click, you rotate between a block, block with jump pad, and a spike.
 * Changed ArrayLists into Sets for quicker add and remove runtimes.

+### 5/30/24
+* Wrote Text class.
+* Worked on saving the blocks and spikes into files so that the map stays when you run it again.

 ## Steven Lou
 ### 5/22/24
 * Wrote the Spike class methods and constructors.